 Another thing to work on with your strumming is dynamic control.
 With this simple strumming pattern, it’s easy to try getting really soft, getting a bit louder, and getting really loud with your strumming.
 As guitar players, when we play quietly, we tend to drag a bit, and then we start to rush when we get louder.
 This will be a good time to start working on your dynamic control.

-As you work on your dynamic control, remember not to lock your wrist and strum just from just your elbow.
+Strumming Tip: Remember not to lock your wrist and strum just from just your elbow.
 You need to relax, use some wrist motion, and even pretend that you have something stuck on your finger that you need to shake off.
-Check out the video now to see me strum with some dynamics.
-Using this kind of strumming pattern to warm up and get your mind focused on your timing works really well.

 The second strumming pattern we’ll look at is the same rhythm as the first pattern, but instead of using all downstrokes, you’re going to use alternating downstrokes and upstrokes.
 You can see that we are using upstrokes on every other strum because of the arrows above the ‘and’.
 As you strum, the numbers are downstrokes and the ‘and’s will be upstrokes.
 This is an incredibly useful strumming pattern, plus it is the foundation for all the other patterns we’re going over in this lesson.

 Try this pattern, relax, don’t lock your wrist, and concentrate on keeping your strumming as even as you can.
-You can see me play an example of this pattern in the video.
-You can work on this pattern while using a metronome or a jam track.
+You can work on this pattern while using a metronome or a jam track if you like.